Telephone: 07921 653336

 - Sale and purchase of property disputes/pre-emption rights/misrepresentation/damages

-- Development disputes including planning issue, overage, restrictive covenants, easements, joint ventures
+- Development disputes including planning issues, overage, restrictive covenants, easements, joint ventures

 - Disputes over professional fees, commissions and other contractual issues